ho1/ho1.github.io/_posts/2015-05-09-A-Transatlantic-Photobooth.md

 ---
 published: true
 layout: post
-date: 2015-05-09T21:21:19.000Z
+date: {}
-summary: The design and development of a portable photobooth
+summary: See what the different elements looks like.
+Your markdown has never looked better.
+I promise.
-categories: photography programming
+categories: jekyll pixyll
 ---